Functional Programming#

 }

-The address corresponding to the above program is 3PwBHASpxaJa5i3vmLtUTvEqjbJWcpqnyuX9hSmUbaK2HAmoDLHmYSMm4up5pCRytSStEhsHnzTfpHzvCRZ
+The address that corresponds to the program above is 3PwBHASpxaJa5i3vmLtUTvEqjbJWcpqnyuX9hSmUbaK2HAmoDLHmYSMm4up5pCRytSStEhsHnzTfpHzvCRZ

-For instance, to compute the sum of all the inputs, one might want to store the accumulated value in a var
+keyword might initially seem limiting as it enforces immutability.
+For example, to calculate the sum of all inputs, you might think about storing the cumulative value in a var

-The following code shows how to compute the sum of all inputs in ErgoScript.
-Assume that the additional condition is that the box can only be spent if the sum of all inputs is greater than 1 Erg (or 1000000000 nanoErgs).
+Here's an example of how you can compute the sum of all inputs in ErgoScript.
+Suppose an additional condition is that the box can only be spent if the sum of all inputs is greater than 1 Erg (or 1000000000 nanoErgs).

 {